Kukonen/qt-lab8/README.md

 # qt-lab8
-lab 8 for OOP to SUAI (SPb University)
+all labs for OOP course